Mechatronics EE/ME 345

 Sexual misconduct/sexual harassment reporting

-Saint Martin's University is committed to providing an environment free from sex discrimination, including sexual harassment and sexual violence.
+Saint Martin’s University is committed to providing an environment free from sex discrimination, including sexual harassment and sexual violence.
 There are Title IX/sexual harassment posters around campus that include the contact information for confidential reporting and formal reporting.
 Confidential reporting is where you can talk about incidents of sexual harassment and gender-based crimes including sexual assault, stalking, and domestic/relationship violence.
-This confidential resource can help you without having to report your situation to the formal reporting process through the Dean of Students – Ms. Melanie Richardson, Associate VP of Human Resources – Ms. Cynthia Johnson, Public Safety – Ms. Sharon Schnebly, or the Office of the Provost – Dr. Tanya Smith-Brice, unless you request that they make a report.
-Please be aware that, in compliance with Title IX and under the Saint Martin's University policies, educators must report incidents of sexual harassment and gender-based crimes including sexual assault, stalking, and domestic/relationship violence.
+This confidential resource can help you without having to report your situation to the formal reporting process through the Interim Dean of Students – Ms. Ann Adams MBA, Associate VP of Human Resources – Ms. Cynthia Johnson, Public Safety – Ms. Sharon Schnebly, or the Office of the Provost – Dr. Tanya Smith Brice, unless you request that they make a report.
+Please be aware that, in compliance with Title IX and under the Saint Martin’s University policies, educators must report incidents of sexual harassment and gender-based crimes including sexual assault, stalking, and domestic/relationship violence.
 If you disclose any of these situations in class, on papers, or to me personally, I am required to report it.

 University sanctioned activities

 If you are absent from class due to university-sanctioned activities, such as sports, it is your responsibility to request that the absence be excused; otherwise, the absence will be recorded as unexcused.
 Absent students are responsible for catching up with the class, and if any assignments are due on the day of the absence, it is your responsibility to turn in the assignments on time (prior to class).
-Assignments may be submitted as an attachment to email.
+Assignments may be submitted as an attachment to an email.

 Counseling and Wellness Center